Australian jets strike first Islamic State targets in Iraq

-SYDNEY (Reuters) - Australian fighter jets have made their first strike against Islamic State militants in Iraq, the Australian Defense Force said on Thursday, where a U.S.-led coalition is engaged in a fierce bombing campaign to weaken the group.
+SYDNEY, Oct 9 (Reuters) - Australian fighter jets have made their first strike against Islamic State militants in Iraq, the Australian Defence Force said on Thursday, where a U.S.-led coalition is engaged in a fierce bombing campaign to weaken the group.

 Last week, Prime Minister Tony Abbott said Australian special forces troops would be deployed to Iraq and that its aircraft would also join the air strikes.

-“Overnight the Australian Air Task Group operating in the Middle East attacked its first target in Iraq,” the Australian Defense Force said in a statement.
+“Overnight the Australian Air Task Group operating in the Middle East attacked its first target in Iraq,” the Australian Defence Force said in a statement.

 “Two bombs were dropped from an F/A-18F Super Hornet on to an ISIL facility.
 All aircraft exited the target area safely and returned to base,” it said, using an alternate name for the group.

-The United States has been bombing Islamic State and other groups in Syria for almost two weeks with the help of Arab allies, and hitting targets in neighboring Iraq since August.
+The United States has been bombing Islamic State and other groups in Syria for almost two weeks with the help of Arab allies, and hitting targets in neighbouring Iraq since August.